Back to Blog

 Canva: Flat 2D perspective.
 You manually adjust scale, often getting proportions wrong.
 No furniture for scale reference.

-MOCKLIO: Automatic perspective correction for videos based on 3D spatial relationships.
+MOCKLIO: Automatic perspective correction for videos based on room-scale proportions.
 Art maintains proper scale relative to walls, furniture, and room dimensions.

 Video Content

-MOCKLIO: Cinema-quality 3D video renders.
+MOCKLIO: cinematic art videos.
 Camera movement through the space.
 Dynamic lighting.
-Ray-traced rendering.
-Delivered in 24 hours for $9.
+Ultra-realistic lighting.
+Delivered in 24 hours for $12.

 Why it matters: Social media algorithms prioritize video 3-5x over static images.
 Canva locks you out of the format dominating every platform.